razee-io/ImpersonationWebhook/README.md

   certificate authority set in `caBundle` field in `MutatingWebhookConfiguration`.

 It's up to the user to create and manage the certificate, key, certificate authority, and rotation strategy.
-The certificate used in `./kubernetes/impersonation-webhook/resource.yaml` is a self-signed certificate and serves as a placeholder only.

-For your reference, the self-signed certificate, which should work for demo purpose, was created with the following command:
+For your reference, a self-signed certificate can be quickly created with the following command for demo purpose:

 ```bash
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes -keyout server.key